csdms/pymt/docs/install.rst

 .. code-block:: console

-    $ conda install pymt
+    $ mamba install pymt

-Note that *pymt* is built on several open source software libraries, so it may take a few minutes for conda to find, download, and install them.
+Note that *pymt* is built on several open source software libraries, so it may take a few minutes for *mamba* to find, download, and install them.

 .. include:: installation-check.rst